wbarahona/react-nicer-inputs/README.md

 ### Form

-This component allows you to create forms, all Input component within the <Form> tags are added to a formModel, the model updates when user interacts with the inputs, this allows a very flexible access to everything regarding the form, values, validations, used inputs or pristine inputs.
+This component allows you to create forms, all Input component within the <Form> tags are added to a **formModel** object, the model updates when user interacts with the inputs, this allows a very flexible access to everything regarding the form, values, validations, used inputs or pristine inputs.

 - `model="login" {string}` Optional - Name for the form model, defaults to "defaultModel"
 - `formSubmit={() => {}} {Function}` This function will run when <Submit> button component is added to the form